Save or Splurge? How to Spend Your Money on Home Decor and Furniture

 Save: Tables and rugs

 These are more accessories than necessities, so spending a little less on them is just fine.
-Home improvement stores are actually a great place to find budget-friendly rugs, and you can shop decent side and coffee tables at places like Walmart, Target, and Wayfair.com.
+Home improvement stores are actually a great place to find budget-friendly rugs, and you can shop a decent side and coffee table at places like Walmart, Target, and Wayfair.com.

 Just like your couch, this one’s going to get a lot of use.
 Splurging for a high-end mattress that’s comfortable, durable, and supportive is critical for long-term health and happiness.

 Save: Headboard and bedframe